 In the environment and on other inanimate surfaces it can live for several months.
 It can survive on other animals as well (though rabbits are the only animals who can contract RHDV2) and we are unsure of how long it can live on other animals.
 It can live on a housefly for up to a week.

 Where has RHDV2 Been Identified in the US?

-So far it has been found in a handful of states, Washington, New York, New Jersey, Arizona, New Mexico, Colorado, and Nevada.
-We are watching the spread very carefully to ensure that we know when it hits Utah.
+So far it has been found in a handful of states, Washington, New York, New Jersey, Arizona, New Mexico, Colorado, Nevada, and now Utah, as well as other states across the US.

 What are the symptoms?

 Rabbits can present symptoms such as poor appetite, depression, inactivity, and listlessness.
 They will have a fever, and some may present with bloody nasal discharge.
 Additional long-term infection symptoms can include jaundice, respiratory distress, diarrhea, weight loss, and bloating.
 Sudden, abrupt death can also occur without any symptoms showing.